SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - kAvalOn – Protecting by propagating SAsthram etc.

 Does he protect without minimizing his supremacy?

 - mAvAgi … – akarmavaSya (one who is not bound by karma) being born amongst / like karmavaSya (one who is bound by karma).

 - mAvAgi – incarnated as hayagrIva mUrththi (horse headed form).

-- AmaiyAy mInAgi – incarnations that are focussed on revealing sacred/true knowledge.
+- AmaiyAy mInAgi – incarnations which are focussed on revealing sacred/true knowledge.

-- mAnidamAm – incarnations such as SrI rAma, krishNa et al. As explained in SrI rAmAyaNam sundhara kANdam 35.11 “maryAdhAnAm cha lOkasya karthA kArayithA cha sa:” (That SrI rAma is the epitome of maintaining honor/dignity and one who engages others to be honorable/dignified) and in bhagavath gIthA 3.21 “yadhyadhAcharathi SrEshta: …” (whatever performed by great person, common men will follow…”.
+- mAnidamAm – incarnations such as SrI rAma, krishNa et al. As explained in SrI rAmAyaNam sundhara kANdam 35.11 “maryAdhAnAm cha lOkasya karthA kArayithA cha sa:” (That SrI rAma is the epitome of maintaining honour/dignity and one who engages others to be honourable/dignified) and in bhagavath gIthA 3.21 “yadhyadhAcharathi SrEshta: …” (whatever performed by great person, common men will follow…”.

 Who is the person who makes himself available in such mortal forms?